-Passengers on a typical voyage range from their 30s to their 80s - with a majority usually from 45 - 65.
-Our expeditions attract independent-minded travellers from around the world.
-They are characterised by a strong interest in exploring remote regions.
+Passengers on a typical voyage range from their 30s to their 80s – with a majority usually from 45 – 65.
+Our expeditions attract independent-minded travelers from around the world.
+They are characterized by a strong interest in exploring remote regions.
 The camaraderie and spirit that develops aboard is an important part of the expedition experience.
 Many departures have several nationalities on board.

 Combating sea sickness

 Anticipate some rough water on the voyage.
 Should you be prone to motion or sea sickness, please consult your physician which medication is appropriate and its side effects.